mocks-server/website/docs/usage/collections.md

 ## The order matters

-Note that the order in which route variants are added to the array may be important. __The firts route in the array matching the route method and route url will handle the request__.
+Note that the order in which route variants are added to the array may be important. __The first route in the array matching the route method and route url will handle the request__.

 If many routes match the url and method:
 * The first route variant sending a response will produce the rest to be ignored.
-* If the first variant matching the url and method is of type `middleware` and it calls to the `next` parameter, then the next route matching the url and method wil be executed.
+* If the first variant matching the url and method is of type `middleware` and it calls to the `next` parameter, then the next route matching the url and method will be executed.

 So, you can use the order of the routes in a collection to apply middlewares in the order that you want.